-Tabasco sauce, among other hot sauces, contains vinegar, which is acidifying.
-Consuming too much acidic foods over time can cause a condition called acidosis, which can be dangerous if untreated.
-Hot sauce can also contain salt, which you should not consume in excess.
+Some brands of hot sauce contain salt, which you should not consume in excess.
 According to the American Heart Association, you should aim to limit your sodium intake to less than 1,500 milligrams daily to reduce your risk of high blood pressure and heart disease.
 One pack of hot sauce from a fast-food chain contains about 45 milligrams of sodium.
 If you use numerous packets, you could add a significant amount of sodium to a meal that might already be high in sodium.
 Consider making your own hot sauce if you consume it frequently to monitor the ingredients used.

 - American Journal of Clinical Nutrition: Effects of Chili Consumption on Postprandial Glucose, Insulin, and Energy Metabolism

 - LA Times: A Fiery Pod Full of Vitamins and Antioxidants

 - NBC News: 9 Condiments That Are Good for You

 - European Journal of Nutrition: Capsaicinoids Lower Plasma Cholesterol and Improve Endothelial Function in Hamsters

 - Tabasco Country Store: TABASCO Original Red Sauce